 They can be used to create any type of website imaginable for any size audience.

-We can build with a standard theme or use a builder and create our own layouts.
+You can build with a standard theme or use a builder and create your own layouts.

 Possible compatibility issues.

 Support comes from various services you purchase separately.

 You are responsible for all maintenance.

 Website Builder Advantages

 A website can be set up quickly and easily.

 Ease of use.